praetoriandigital/cub-docs/sso-external.md

 ### OAuth 2.0
-Currently, **OAuth 2.0** is used for login/registration on the PD sites with Facebook or Google accounts.
+Currently, **OAuth 2.0** is used for login/registration on PD sites with Facebook or Google accounts.
-Using OAuth 2.0 code authorization flow, we acquire the `access_token` and then using Graph API (for Facebook) or OpenID Connect `id_token` (for Google) we pull data about the user.
+Using OAuth 2.0 code authorization flow, we acquire the `access_token` and then we pull data about the user using Graph API (for Facebook) or OpenID Connect `id_token` (for Google).
-If you wanted to use OAuth 2.0 for SSO, you would need to implement **OAuth 2.0 Code Authorization flow** (https://oauth.net/2/grant-types/authorization-code/) and **provide us some API to pull from your system the data required for user registration/login**.
+If you wanted to use OAuth 2.0 for SSO, you would need to implement **OAuth 2.0 Code Authorization flow** (https://oauth.net/2/grant-types/authorization-code/) and **provide us some API to pull the data from your system for user registration/login**.

-Bare minimum data that we need to register new user are `email`(or `username`), `first name` and `last name`.
-In some cases it may be required to pull some additional data (for example, organization membership), so, we would need API from you to pull this data.
+The bare minimum data that we need to register a new user is `email`(or `username`), `first name` and `last name`.
+In some cases it may be necessary to pull some additional data (for example, organization membership), so we would need API from you to pull this data.